dsolesvik/library/docs/aerodrome/doha/gmc.md

 ## 2.7 Runway change procedure
 Runway changes must be coordinated between Doha AIR, Hamad AIR, and Doha APP due to the interdependencies outlined in section 3.2.
 AIR must give GMC sufficient notice before altering the runway configuration.

-Coordination between AIR, GMP, GMC, and approach/departure is required for the final departure using the previous configuration.
+Coordination between AIR, GMC, and approach/departure is required for the final departure using the previous configuration.

 Aircraft already cleared for departure under the old configuration must be re-cleared if they have not yet requested pushback.